adam-oberhausen/frontend-nanodegree-arcade-game/README.md

 ### How to Play

 Play mechanics are simple.
-  -Press up arrow on the keyboard to move the player up.
+  - Press up arrow on the keyboard to move the player up.
-  -Press down arrow on the keyboard to move the player down.
+  - Press down arrow on the keyboard to move the player down.
-  -Press left arrow on the keyboard to move the player left.
+  - Press left arrow on the keyboard to move the player left.
-  -Press right arrow on the keyboard to move the player right.
+  - Press right arrow on the keyboard to move the player right.

  Watch out for enemies (i.e. the bugs).
 If a player collides with enemies, the player will die and the game will restart.